Values & Principles

 Indigenous Data Sovereignty

-Indigenous data sovereignty is the principle that indigenous peoples have the right to control the collection, ownership, and application of their own data.
-This goes beyond privacy—it\'s about self-determination in the digital age.
+Indigenous data sovereignty is the principle that indigenous peoples have the right to govern data about themselves.

 CARE Principles for Indigenous Data Governance

-The Tractatus Framework aligns with the CARE Principles, developed by indigenous data governance experts:
+The Tractatus Framework aligns with the CARE Principles, developed by indigenous data sovereignty leaders.

 Collective Benefit

-Data ecosystems shall be designed and function in ways that enable Indigenous Peoples to derive benefit from the data.
+Data ecosystems shall enable Indigenous Peoples to derive benefit from the data.

 Authority to Control

-Indigenous Peoples\' rights and interests in Indigenous data must be recognized and their authority to control such data be empowered.
+Indigenous Peoples' rights and interests in Indigenous data must be recognized and supported.

 Responsibility

-Those working with Indigenous data have a responsibility to share how data are used to support Indigenous Peoples\' self-determination and collective benefit.
+Those working with Indigenous data have a responsibility to share how data are used.

 Ethics